 1 to 2 units

 SW130 World Music Ensemble

 Mariachi Tigre de Colorado College.
 Instrumental and vocal performance of Mexican popular and folk orchestral music with emphasis on bel canto singing.
 Genres include regional sones, huapangos, corridos, boleros, canciones, rancheras, polcas, valses and cumbias.
 (Offered by the semester as an adjunct course.)
 No prerequisites.
-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 to 2 units

 SW131 Cultural Astronomy of the SW

 Surveys the history and concepts of Western astronomy as background for other cultural approaches to astronomy.
 Focuses on archaeostronomy and ethnoastronomy of Native Southwestern peoples, including ancestral Puebloans as well as modern Pueblo and Athabascan tribes.
 Explores relationships among astronomy, rock art, ritual, oral narratives, social patterns and beliefs systems.
 (Meets the Critical Perspectives requirement and the laboratory/field requirement in the Natural Sciences.)
 (Also listed as AN 211.)
 No prerequisites.
 May meet either the Critical Perspectives: Global Cultures or Scientific Investigation of the Natural World lab or field requirement.
 Meets the Critical Perspectives: Quantitative Reasoning requirement.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 SW141 Sustainable Development

 Investigates the concept of sustainable development by first introducing students to necessary economic terms and concepts.
 It next explores traditional economic models of production and distribution.
 Finally it introduces the concept of sustainable development (meeting the needs of the present without compromising the ability of future generations to meet their own needs).
 The course includes fieldwork to explore the behavior of traditional economic models and examples of sustainable development.
 May involve additional expense.
 This course is intended for non-economics majors.
 No prerequisites.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

+SW175 The Southwest: An Introduction

 An interdisciplinary and multicultural introduction to the Greater Southwest: its physical settings, histories, peoples, cultures, conflicting ethnic demands and common problems.
 By using a variety of materials that may include anthropological, artistic, geographical, historical, and literary approaches, the course examines the region we call the Greater Southwest over time and space, concluding with research into current concerns.
+(Not offered 2018-19).

 Prerequisite: Freshmen Only.